enso-org/enso/doc/design/type-system/types.md

   would welcome insight on whether it is perhaps easier to do so from the get go.
 If doing so, we would prefer to go with `Type : Type`.
-- Our aim is to create a powerful type system to support development, rather than turn Luna into a research language.
+- Our aim is to create a powerful type system to support development, rather than turn Enso into a research language.
 We want users to be able to add safety gradually.

 # Type Conversions
-Like in any programming language, Luna requires the ability to convert between types.
+Like in any programming language, Enso requires the ability to convert between types.
 Sometimes these conversions have to happen at runtime, incurring a computational cost, but sometimes these conversions can be 'free', in cases where the compiler can prove that the types have the same representation at runtime.
 Enter the `Coercible` and `Convertible` mechanisms.

 ## Convertible
-There is a tension in Luna's design around conversions between types.
+There is a tension in Enso's design around conversions between types.
 In many cases, our users performing data analysis will just 'want it to do the right thing', whereas users writing production software will likely want control.